The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 1. Follow the 3-2-1 backup rule

+Three copies of your data, on two different kinds of storage, with one copy off-site.
 In practice for a small shop: your live data is copy one.
-Copy two goes to a backup device in the building — a NAS or backup appliance — so restores are fast.
+Copy two goes to a backup device in the building (a NAS or backup appliance) so restores are fast.
 Copy three goes to the cloud, so a fire, flood, theft, or ransomware hit can't take everything at once.
+The 3-2-1 backup rule has survived decades of technology changes because it covers the failure you didn't see coming, not just the one you did.

 That's the difference between a bad morning and a bad month.

-3. Automate it — and cover second and third shift
+3. Automate it, and cover second and third shift

 4. Keep old versions, not just last night's copy